ProjectRobal/Talking-Plushie-OrangePi/README.md

 You need to have docker with docker compose installed onto device obviously after you get it you have to type docker compose build in terminal while beging in project directory, then after a while type docker compose up to run containers or docker compose up -d to run it into background.

+Initial LLM prompt is located in chatbot/prompt.txt file.
+Feel free to modify it.

 ## Miscellaneous

 In driver directory I put script written in python to setup audio codec on board of the HAT module, it should be run on computer boot.